-- Hold a general higher education entrance qualification (such as an Austrian "Matura" diploma )
+- General higher education entrance qualifications (such as an Austrian "Matura" diploma )

 International Educational Qualifications

-If you earned your school-leaving certificate abroad or attended an international school in Austria, you are subject to special admission requirements.
-We have summarized everything you need to know on this page for International Educational Qualifications.
+If you graduated from a secondary school outside of Austria or attended an international school in Austria, you will be subject to special admission requirements.
+Click here to find everything you need to know about admission: International Educational Qualifications.

 Details about the main areas of focus and the program structure can be found on the information pages for the Bachlor's and Master's in Human Medicine.